rstudio/reticulate/README.md

 If a Python object of a custom class is returned then an R reference to that object is returned.
 You can call methods and access properties of the object just as if it was an instance of an R reference class.

 The **reticulate** package is compatible with all versions of Python &gt;= 2.7.
-Integreation with NumPy is optional and requires NumPy &gt;= 1.6.
+Integration with NumPy is optional and requires NumPy &gt;= 1.6.

 Installation
 ------------